amjad83m/my.simple.cipher/README.md

 ## History
 * 28/10/2016
 This is the initial version.
-No modifications made yet.

 ## Future Possible Updates
 * Implementing an encryption key entered by the user.